 Looking back on what you have done in your career, which bits help you most in your job now?

-If I asked you for a favourite quote, what would it be?
+If I asked you for a favorite quote, what would it be?

 And to sum up – what three pieces of advice would you give a scientist who is looking to move into clinical research?